 Why you’ll love this Cucumber Tomato Avocado Salad!

-• Takes 15 minutes to make.
+• Ready in 15 minutes from fridge to table.

 cucumber tomato avocado salad tossed in a serving bowl